KDr2/kdr2.net/source/index.rst

 now devoting my mind to the |linux|_, |python|_, |erlang|_, |lua|_, |cl|_ and
 |ocaml|_ development on the server side.

-Recent Update
+Recently Updates
 ------------------
 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   blog/pyc_format
-   blog/20101128_back_to_dreamhost
+   update

 What am I doing?
 -------------------